ryancummings/blog/content/posts/hugo-width-adjustment.md

 ### 2) Add the forked repo as a submodule {#2-add-the-forked-repo-as-a-submodule}

-Adding a repo as a submodule is as simple as navigating to your blog's base directory and running the following:
+Adding a repo as a submodule is as simple as navigating to your blog's themes directory and running the following:

 ```bash
 git submodule add *https-route-to-your-forked-repo*